 The amplifiers can be divided into vacuum tube amplifiers, solid-state amplifiers and hybrid amplifiers.
 This division does not only represent the structure and type, but also the characteristic sound, the dynamics and some other characteristics that define each type.
 The so-called vacuum tube amplifier is considered to be the true classic.
 This does not mean that your ideal amplifier will not be a solid-state or a hybrid.

-In most cases a hybrid amplifier offers the best of both worlds.
+Hybrid Guitar Amplifier Heads in most cases offers the best of both worlds.
 The preamplifier uses tubes while the post-amplifiers, responsible for the volume and the overall output, is solid-state.
-They are known for their reliability, dynamics and a decent sound..
+They are known for their reliability, dynamics and a decent sound.

 The sound of a combo is in a major way influenced by the placement of the speakers.
 In the first place, it is the diameter of the speakers that influences the sound.
 Speakers with a diameter of 8” sound less full then the ones with 12”.
 Combos with an installation of 2x12" speakers are perfect for bigger club concerts.